Photo Credit: TKMultimedia.com

 Her writing espouses the oneness of humanity and its dependence upon a common biosphere.
 Gioseffi is adamant about the need to address the most vital issue of our time: Climate Change now upon us in melting glaciers, acidifying oceans, floods, droughts, super-storms, earthquakes, sea surges, famines, loss of drinkable water, death of wildlife and destruction of habitable Earth.
 The American capitalist system, once productive of a better life, has gone out-of-control by ruthlessly profiteering fossil fuel multi-national corporations who are destroying our planetary sustenance with carbon emissions and costing multi-billions of dollars of damage to the environment, as The World Bank Study: "Turn Down the Heat,” published in Nov.
 2012, warns.
 “There’s no denying the severity of climate crisis emergency,” one of the world's greatest climatologists, a former NASA scientist, Dr. James E. Hansen of Columbia University explains.
 He was arrested at Feb.
 13th, 2013 in front of the Whitehouse with eminent environmentalist, Bill McKibben of 350.org and the Executive Director of the Sierra Club, Michael Burne.
 The Sierra Club involved itself in Civil Disobedience for the first time in it’s 120 year-old history, because of the severity of climate crisis now upon us.
 Gioseffi was a proponent of the 40,000 strong protest march to The Whitehouse, Feb.
 17th regarding halting the construction of the Keystone XL pipeline for the tar sands of Alberta, Canada.
 If burned the tar sands, filthiest of fossil fuels, will mean "game over" for the habitable planet.
 All the world's top climatologists agree carbon emissions must be greatly reduced to save habitable Earth.
 This is a PEN issue as literary art and all culture will die as the human race struggles for sustenance in a dying biosphere.
 "This is not a political issue, but a life sustaining and threatening one that effects literature and art worldwide and all Pen members need to understand that," writes Daniela.
 "What is the role of the poet and the writer, now that Earth is dying?"

 Daniela Gioseffi is the widow of Dr. Lionel B. Luttinger, a post doctorate in Chemistry from Yale University.
 His brother was Dr. Joachim Luttinger, Chair of Physics at Columbia University, discoverer of Luttinger's Liquids, important in super-conductivity.
-She is currently mated to Allan B. Rubin, M.D. a retired physician/ psychiatrist who was a resident at Mt.
-Sinai Hospital and a Professor of Radiology.
-She has a daughter, Thea, from a first marriage, who is a computer graphics artist and musician/composer of TK Multimedia, and two grandchildren.
-Daniela is a able vegetable-based cook, gardener, and painter of natural scenes and portraits.
+She has a daughter, Thea, from a first marriage, who is a computer graphics artist and musician/composer at TK Multimedia, and two grandchildren.
+Daniela is a gourment cook, gardener, and painter of natural scenes and portraits.
 When young, she was a professional Equity actress who toured the country with National Players Classical Repertory Company and held leading roles at various Summer Theatre’s.
 She played with Helen Hayes and Anne Revere at Olney Summer Theatre and at Corning Summer Theatre.
 She's been a professional singer of mainstream jazz from the “American Song Book” i.e. Gershwin, Carmichael, Rogers, Count Basie, in the style of Sarah Vaughn, Ella Fitzgerald, Carmin McCrae.
 She continues to give readings and is writing a memoir titled Wild Days: Life of a Immigrant's Daughter, A New Wave Femnist.
+A biographical documentary film Author and Activist: The Daniela Gioseffi Story is in production and will be previewed in March, 2015.
+More about it can be found at www.AuthorandActivist.com/

 - Blood Autumn, New & Selected Poems: Hardcover, John Ciardi Lifetime Achievement Award in Poetry, 1977 Amazon